freezefawn/dragonsroost/becomeplural.md

 **Daemonism** on the shallower ends is of course a decent option, but if you want something even more approachable and less likely to cause fully autonomous other people to show up, then there are also other alternatives.

-> [!WARNING]
-> Having a headmate form is only LESS likely.
+**WARNING:** Having a headmate form is only LESS likely.
 Its still **fully possible** to acidentally create a headmate by practicing these things if your threshhold for forming headmates is low enough; which can have all the cons stated above.
 These options may also cause you to develop a maladaptive relationship to daydreaming and fantasy if used inapropriately.

 First is the most well known one; **Immersive Daydreaming**.
 Also known as Neuronarraration or having a parocosm.
 Immersive daydreaming is a kind of sequential, intense daydream.
 The world you imagine in may be called a parocosm.
 This space may be populated by a wide variety of characters which you imagine in the setting.